tdgunes/pi443mhz/server/README.md

 ./run.sh
 ```

-## Add for the server to be run in case of a reboot
+## To start server in case of a reboot

 Edit `/etc/rc.local` and add the following: